ashleymays/Algorithms/README.md

 # Algorithms and Data Structures

-This is a compiled list of algorithms and data structures in C++ including explanations.
-New algorithms are added every day as I learn them.
+This is a list of algorithms and data structures in C++ including explanations.
 Below are the algorithms and data structures currently available.

 Algorithms
 * [Searching](https://github.com/ashleymays/Algorithms/tree/master/Algorithms/Searching)